spectrochempy/spectrochempy/docs/devguide/issues.rst

 All contributions, bug reports, bug fixes, enhancements requests and ideas are welcome

 Bug reports are a very important part of any software project.
-Helping us to discover issues or proposing enhancements should allow making |scpy| more stable, reliable and adapted to more scientific activities.
+Helping us to discover issues or proposing enhancements should allow making `SpectroChemPy` more stable, reliable and adapted to more scientific activities.

 You can report the ``Bug(s)`` you discover or the ``Feature Requests`` to the `Issue Tracker <https://github.com/spectrochempy/spectrochempy/issues>`__